MMGameslogo MMGames

 }

-3.14 * 12, and the computation by real numbers and integers, the answer is treated as a real number, briefly explain why.
+"When performing calculations with real numbers and integers, such as 3.14 * 12,"The answer is to be treated as a real number, but briefly explain why.

 Solution 1-1